amin-rm/Job-Internship-Offer-Extractor/README.md

 ## Overview

 This web application leverages AI to extract relevant job information from job/internship offers received via email.
-It is particularly useful for candidates, students, and university professionals who need to manage job/internship offers efficiently.
+It is particularly useful for candidates, students, and university professionals who receive job/internship catalogs from companies and need to manage job/internship offers efficiently.
 The application extracts information such as email, telephone number, company name, required skills, field, job/internship position, and country from received emails and their attachments (images/PDFs).
 Additionally, it can handle multiple offers within the same PDF file.

 ## Features